ehanover/ehanover.github.io-content/fixedpicturephone/README.md

 # FixedPicturePhone: Pictionary + Telephone

-The Coronavirus quarantine caused my family to spend a lot more quality time together, so we often played of games to pass the time.
+The Coronavirus quarantine caused my family to spend a lot more time together, and we often ended up played games to pass the time.
 One of the games we particularly enjoyed is called BrokenPicturePhone.
 We thought the concept of the game was entertaining, but the user interface was so difficult to use that playing it became frustrating.
 I decided to make a clone of the game with a clearer interface and enhanced gameplay options.
 Naturally, the name FixedPicturePhone came to mind.

 ## The front-end
 My number one priority in making the interface for this game was simplicity and usability because that's what the original BrokenPicturePhone lacked the most.
 I used React because I recently started learning it and this project was an opportunity to practice using it.
 I normally use Bootstrap along side a web framework but since Bootstrap seemed like overkill for this simpler app, I researched Bootstrap alternatives and chose [Pure CSS](https://purecss.io/).
-I enjoyed its simplicity and light weight nature.
+I enjoyed its simplicity and light weight.

 ## The back-end
 This is the first project I've made that relies heavily on backend logic.
 In addition to normal HTTP requests, I utilized the [socket.io](https://socket.io/) library to handle the asynchronous events between the client and the server.